How do I cash in my small pension?

 To work out whether you can have a trivial commutation payment from a defined benefit pension, you have to work out whether all of your pensions – from any type of pension scheme, including personal pensions – are within the £30,000 limit.
 This includes valuing previous lump sums you have received from pensions, or pensions that are already being paid out to you as regular income.

-In working out the £30,000 limit, you can ignore past lump sum payments you have taken under the small pots rules.
+However, in working out the £30,000 limit, you can ignore past lump sum payments you have taken under the ‘small pots’ rules (discussed later).

 The date at which all of your pensions are valued can be up to three months before you take the first commutation payment.